astropy/astropy/docs/io/fits/index.rst

 	out of scope, or manually call ``del hdul[0].data`` (this works so long as there are no other references held to the data array).

+Working with compressed files
+"""""""""""""""""""""""""""""

+The :func:`open` function will seamlessly open FITS files that have been compressed with gzip, bzip2 or pkzip.
+Note that in this context we're talking about a fits file that has been compressed with one of these utilities - e.g. a .fits.gz file.
+Files that use compressed HDUs within the FITS file are discussed in :ref:`Compressed Image Data <astropy-io-fits-compressedImageData>`.

+There are some limitations with working with compressed files.
+For example with Zip files that contain multiple compressed files, only the first file will be accessible.
+Also bzip does not support the append or update access modes.

+When writing a file (e.g. with the :func:`writeto` function), compression will be determined based on the filename extension given, or the compression used in a pre-existing file that is being written to.

 Working with FITS Headers
 ^^^^^^^^^^^^^^^^^^^^^^^^^